drawthingsai/media-generation-kit/README.md

 - Do not add separate `generate remote` or `generate cloud-compute` subcommands.
 - Do not document removed SDK types such as `GenerationPipeline`, `GenerationBackend`, `GenerationRequest`, `GenerationOptions`, or `CloudSession`.
 - Do not reintroduce the removed legacy façade or the old internal runtime naming scheme into the public `MediaGenerationKit` API.

+## License

+`MediaGenerationKit` is distributed under LGPLv3.

+For the public Swift package, the code and dependencies that cross over from `draw-things-community` into the `media-generation-kit` distribution are relicensed under LGPLv3 as part of that package.

+The intent of using LGPLv3 here is to encourage improvements to `MediaGenerationKit` and closely related package code to be contributed back to `MediaGenerationKit`, not to force GPLv3-style licensing onto downstream applications that use the package.